langchain4j/langchain4j/docs/docs/tutorials/7-rag.md

 one can filter by `Metadata` entries.
 For example, you can narrow down a semantic search to only `Document`s belonging to a specific owner.
-- When the source of the `Document` is updated (e.g., a particular page of documentation), one can easily locate the corresponding `Document` by its metadata entry "source" and update it in the `EmbeddingStore` as well.
+- When the source of the `Document` is updated (for example, a specific page of documentation), one can easily locate the corresponding `Document` by its metadata entry (for example, "id", "source", etc.) and update it in the `EmbeddingStore` as well to keep it in sync.

 ### Document Loader
 You can create a `Document` from a `String`, but a simpler method is to use one of our document loaders included in the library: